just1ngray/pyfig/README.md

       retries: 3
 ```

-into a config ready for use by the application:
+into a config ready to be used by the application:

 ```yaml
 name: Production Application